andrewjbashford/GalvanizeCapstone/README.md

 But, since then, they have only given an album a 9.0 or above 8 times when the artist is being reviewed for the first time… and zero times since 2010.

 <img src="powerpoint%20images/count_new_artists.png" alt="New Artist Results">
-*\*Artists with  0 previous reviews on Pitchfork at time of publication*

 # Natural Language Processing